-Nate Wade is the Senior Director of Strategic Initiatives at Arizona State University’s College of Health Solutions (CHS).
-With progressive leadership roles spanning fifteen years in higher education at three R1 institutions, Nate has committed himself to the advancement of social outcomes as well as academic disciplines in STEM, health, and healthcare.
+Nate Wade is the Executive Director of Strategic Initiatives and Innovation as well as an Assistant Research Professor at Arizona State University’s College of Health Solutions (CHS).
+With progressive leadership roles spanning more than fifteen years in higher education at three R1 institutions, Nate has committed himself to the advancement of social outcomes as well as academic disciplines in STEM, health, and healthcare.
 Nate’s portfolio includes multiple college-wide strategic initiatives and special projects related to student success, academic planning, and project management.
 He enjoys fast-paced, high-energy environments that encourage creative solutions for real-world problems.

 Nate’s dissertation explored three topics: 1) proactive policymaking for genomic privacy, piracy, and property, 2) socio-technical futures of our lifespan, and 3) is health care a public value?
 His thesis explored the medicolegal system and reporting of death in the United States with a particular emphasis on quantitative data collection and analysis of a system transitioning from a coroner to a medical examiner system in Jefferson County, Alabama.

 Wade, N.L.
 (2019).
 Is Health Care a Public Value?
 International Journal of Public Administration.

 Wade, N.L.
 (2019).
 Measuring, Manipulating, and Predicting Student Success: A Ten-Year Assessment of Carnegie R1 Doctoral Universities from 2004-2013.
 Journal of College Student Retention: Research, Theory & Practice.
 21(1), 119-141.

 Essary, A.C. & Wade, N.L.
 (2016).
 An Innovative Program in the Science of Health Care Delivery: Workforce Diversity in the Business of Health.
 Journal of Allied Health.
 45(2), 21-25.